Luis Merino: Influences

 Merino's earliest influences were from Mexican muralism in particular Diego Rivera.
-He also places an emphasis on "peaceable content" that resonates with the post-revolution painters Pedro Coronel and Rufino Tamayo.
+He also places an emphasis on "peaceable content" that resonates with the post-Mexican Revolution painters Pedro Coronel and Rufino Tamayo.
 Additionally, Luis cites the "humanism which had underlain much existential discourse in the 1960s" as a significant influence.
 Since the 1970s, Merino's work has been largely influenced by his affinity for the early, analytic cubism of Braque and Picasso.
 In the 1980s, he began to incorporate the "female form in expressions of sensuality, harmony, complexity and inner mystery", which has remained a consistent theme in most of his work to this day.
 In this regard Merino's work has parallels with that of Modigliani.
 This combination of abstraction from cubism with the figure results in a style of painting best described as Figurative Abstraction.

 Work

 Currently, Luis Merino has a number of his paintings on display in the Maltwood Art Museum and Gallery at the University of Victoria in Greater Victoria, British Columbia, Canada.
 The most notable of these pieces are Bar Maids III (1990) and Frida (1990-1991).